Back to news

 The city of Johannesburg, Gauteng, is home to a number of historical and cultural landmarks that visitors can explore this Heritage Month.

-Make the most of the combo by hopping on the Green Tour at The Zone @ Rosebank (stop 1), switching over to the Johannesburg City Tour at Constitution Hill (stop 5) and then switching to the Soweto leg of the tour (by minibus) at Gold Reef City Casino Hotel (stop 13).
+Make the most of the combo by hopping on the Green Tour at The Zone @ Rosebank (stop 1), switching over to the Johannesburg City Tour at Constitution Hill (stop 5) and then switching to the Soweto leg of the tour (by minibus) at Gold Reef City Casino Hotel (stop 8).
 Here are some of the great stops on the combo tour where you can truly embrace the heritage of this glorious city:

 Orlando Towers

 The Orlando Towers in Soweto were constructed between 1935 and 1955 as a coal-fired power station.
 In 2008, the towers were opened as an extreme sports site and the world’s first bungee jump between two cooling towers.
 They have since become a tourist-drawing landmark with activities such as bungee jumping.
-Their power swing offers a 40m freefall before the swing cables kick in.
+Their power swing offers a 40m free-fall before the swing cables kick in.

 Apartheid Museum

-Hop off the red bus at stop 14 for a visit to the Apartheid Museum in Ormonde in downtown Johannesburg, near Gold Reef City.
+Hop off the red bus at stop 7 for a visit to the Apartheid Museum in Ormonde in downtown Johannesburg, near Gold Reef City.
 This museum was opened in 2001 and depicts the apartheid story through interactive displays, as well as films and historic photographs painting a picture of South Africa’s road to democracy.
 The building structure resembles the prison conditions of Robben Island, where Nelson Mandela was imprisoned for 18 years.

 Constitution Hill